dkraczkowski/dom.js/README.md

 DOM.js
 ======

-DOM.js is a lightweight, fast cross browser library for DOM traversal, manipulation and event handling.
+DOM.js is a lightweight, fast cross browser (IE 8+, FF31+, SF5+, CH31+, OP24+) library for DOM traversal, manipulation and event handling.
+Main focus of the library is to simplify and unify work with the DOM.

 Only 3KB compressed and gzipped!

 API Reference
 =============